Perlan: History

+Fountain inside Perlan seen from the coffeeshop.

 In 1939, a single hot water tank was constructed on Öskjuhlíð hill in Reykjavík, where Perlan stands today.
 It is 61 meters above sea level, which gives enough pressure to push water up to the 10th floor of a building, 38 meters above sea level.
 That sufficed to supply water anywhere in Reykjavík – even to the hill where Hallgrímskirkja church stands today.
 In the next two decades, five more tanks rose beside the first one.
 They were torn down and rebuilt in the late eighties.

 In 1991, those six hot water tanks became the base of Perlan, a building open to the public.
 This project was largely at the behest of Davíð Oddsson during his time as mayor of Reykjavík.
 Shaped and named after a pearl, it now characterizes Iceland's capital.
 Each tank can keep up to five million liters of hot water, with a volume of 5000 m^{3}.

 The structural engineer Jón Búi Guðlaugsson designed the Pearl.